naumenko-sa/crg/README.md

 # Family report
 crg.intersect_sv_reports.py is a script which groups then annotates structural variants across multiple samples.

-Grouping is useful when analyzing family members as most strctural variants should be similar and conserved.
-The criteria for grouping is defined as a minimum of a 50% recipricol overlap with an arbitrary "reference" structural variant's interval.
+Grouping is useful when analyzing families as most structural variants should be similar and conserved across samples.
+The criteria for grouping is defined as a minimum of a 50% recipricol overlap with an arbitrary "reference" interval.
 This criteria gaurentees that grouped structural variants are of similar size and position.

 Annotation is largely accomplished by using a tool called [AnnotSV](http://lbgi.fr/AnnotSV/) made by [Véronique Geoffroy](https://www.researchgate.net/profile/Veronique_Geoffroy2).
 DGV, DDD, GC, TAD and ENCODE columns come directly from AnnotSV.
 Information on each of these columns can be found on the [AnnotSV website](http://lbgi.fr/AnnotSV/annotations).